 In order to succeed in today’s freelance landscape you need to stand out from the crowd – by learning how to start a brand strategy and design for the services you provide, to effectively market yourself and your skills, and by building a brand online that makes potential clients take notice of you.
 Here follows freelance branding help to avoid common mistakes most people make.

 First of all, you need a website for your business (you don’t expect customers to search for you in the Yellow Pages, do you?).
 If you already have one but it looks like it was created by your nephew in 1999, it doesn’t count.
 Scrap it and have a new one made.

 Buy some memorable domain name related to your business and have a professional web designer build you a website.
 You don’t have to overdo it, but don’t skimp on it either.
-If you are wondering how to name your company for successful branding, always remember that it needs to be either small or “catchy”, easy to spell and write and last but not least relevant to your business.
-It needs to be as good, as in your competitors’ websites.
+If you are wondering how to name your company for successful branding, always remember that it needs to be either small or “catchy”, easy to spell and write, and last but not least relevant to your business.
+It needs to be as good, as your competitors’ websites.
 Preferably better.

-Use a high-quality design for your logo (as it reflects your professionalism), but avoid fancy, slow loading, graphics.
+Use a high-quality design for your logo (as it reflects your professionalism), but avoid fancy, slow-loading, graphics.
 People come to your site to learn about your business, not to be impressed by eye candy (unless you’re a graphic designer).
 There are tons of ways to implement a creative freelance brand identity marketing strategy without missing the mark.
-There are many online tools to help you decide the most suitable colors and typography.
+There are many online tools to help you decide on the most suitable colors and typography.
 Try different solutions.
 This is quite fun actually!